Leuchtfeuer/typo3-aws-tools/README.md

 #### Automatic Invalidation on Overwriting

-Amazon CloudFront entries will automatic being invalidated after overwriting an existing file in the file list module - regardless of the authorizations of the user.
+Amazon CloudFront entries will be invalidated automatically after overwriting an existing file in the file list module - regardless of the authorizations of the user.

 ### Backend Module